A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Hyperparameter Optimisation

 \section{Hyperparameter Optimisation}

 Currently, there are multiple software tools dedicated to hyperparameter optimisation.
-They usually depend on the programming language employed, the machine learning algorithms used and on the platforms on which they are run, among others.
+They usually depend on the programming language employed, the \gls{ml} algorithms used and the platforms on which they are run, among others.
 In this paper, the Hyperopt-Sklearn \citep{Komer2014} package, a software project for hyperparameter tuning designed for Python developers, has been used.
-More specifically, this software provides automatic adjustment of the hyperparameter values of any machine learning algorithm of the Scikit-learn Python machine learning library.
+More specifically, this software provides automatic adjustment of the hyperparameter values of any \gls{ml} algorithm of the Scikit-learn Python \gls{ml} library.
 It provides an easy interface to integrate Scikit-learn models into Hyperopt optimisation routines.
 When Hyperopt-Sklearn is used, the practitioner must define three components in order to formulate the \gls{hpo} problem.